 The Village Collection contains over 5000 individual items that can be broadly grouped into the following exhibits:

-The Capella Pioneer Village annual Old Machinery and Craft Fair is held on the second Saturday of September at the Village grounds at the northern end of Capella’s main street.
-There is something for everyone with craft stalls, entertainment, food, fashion parade, blacksmithing and vintage engines and tractors rallying.
+The Capella Pioneer Village annual Heritage Day is held on the second Saturday of September at the Village grounds at the northern end of Capella’s main street.
+There is something for everyone with craft stalls, entertainment, food, cinema, blacksmithing and vintage engines and tractors rallying.

-The complex is open from 9.00am to 12noon Wednesday to Friday and Sundays during Autumn, Winter and Spring.
+The complex is open between 9.00am and12noon Wednesday, Thursday, Friday and Sunday during Autumn, Winter and Spring.